Argel-Tal/DataScience-Notes/Lecture Summaries.md

 - Root Relative Squared Error
 - Coefficient of determination (R<sup>2</sup>)
 ### Classification Problems: Misclassification - Is the cost of one type of error higher than another?
-- Precision: what proportion of the true positives have we missed? `TP/(TP+FN)`
+- Precision PPV: what proportion of the true positives have we missed? `TP/(TP+FP)`
-- Sensitivity: what proportion of the positive predictions were actaully positive `TP/(TP+FP)`
+- Sensitivity TPR: what proportion of the positive predictions were actaully positive `TP/(TP+FN)`
-- Specificity: what proportion of the true negatives have we correctly identified? `TN/(TN+FN)`
+- Specificity TNR: what proportion of the true negatives have we correctly identified? `TN/(TN+FP)`
+- False Discovery Rate FDR: What is the ratio of false positive to all positive predictions `FP/(FP+TP)`
 - Receiver Operator Curves, ROC: TP relative to FP

 No overlap, so no misclassification | Some overlap and misclassification